-The Aurora fleet includes Japanese bullet-train technology and will provide fast, comfortable and state-of-the-art journeys between London, Sheffield and Nottingham from 2023.
+Aurora appealed to the judges who were won over by the name’s two meanings which mirror the ethos and technological advancements of the new trains, which include Japanese bullet-train technology and will provide fast, comfortable and state-of-the-art journeys between London, Sheffield and Nottingham from 2023.

-Aurora is the name of the Roman goddess of the dawn, representing the new start the Aurora trains provide for the railway serving the East Midlands and South Yorkshire.
+Aurora is the name of the Roman goddess of the dawn, representing the new start provided for the East Midlands and South Yorkshire.
 It is also inspired by the Northern Lights, created by the transfer of the sun’s solar energy.
 The new Aurora fleet will operate under electric power where possible, replacing the existing diesel trains on the Midland Main Line.

 Rock Rail announced the £400 million financing of the new state-of-the-art Aurora trains last August.
 The 33 five-carriage units will be built by Hitachi Rail UK in County Durham.
 They have the ability to run using electric overhead lines wherever possible, taking advantage of the £1.5 billion Midland Main Line Upgrade.